garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

 ![Browser screenshot](./assets/notes_go_here.png)

 Now we'll hard code a list of notes in our component using the composition API by setting `notes` as a reactive variable.
 I'm primarily a React developer so if you're familiar with React then setting a variable using `ref()` is basically the same as component state in React.
-To render these notes to the UI we can using the Vue `v-for` directive which will loop through the array of notes and display each one.
+To render these notes to the UI we can use the Vue `v-for` directive which will loop through the array of notes and display each one.

 ### **`NotesList.vue`**
 ```vue